yusufferdogan/mcp-mattermost/README.md

 CREATE INDEX IF NOT EXISTS FOR (action:Action) ON (action.name);
 CREATE FULLTEXT INDEX actionContext IF NOT EXISTS FOR (a:Action) ON EACH [a.name, a.type];
 ```

+## Architecture

+### Lazy Initialization

+The MCP server uses lazy initialization to avoid connection failures during startup.
+The Mattermost client is only initialized when the first tool is invoked, allowing the server to start successfully even without immediate Mattermost connectivity.

+### Action Tracking

+When Neo4j is configured, the server automatically tracks:

+- **User Actions**: All MCP tool invocations with user context
+- **Action Relationships**: Links between different actions and services
+- **Usage Patterns**: Historical data for recommendations and insights
+- **Cross-Service Data**: Relationships between Mattermost and other MCP systems

 ## Tools